 Funding Body: Museum of Western Australia and Moondani Toombadool Centre

-This research examines the participatory processes that shaped the making of the documentary film Jarrag nimbirn-boorroo mawoondoom (2019), which loosely translates as ‘Talking about Ochre’.
+This research examined the participatory processes that shaped the making of the documentary film Jarrag nimbirn-boorroo mawoondoom (2019), which loosely translates as ‘Talking about Ochre’.
 This animated documentary was produced with members of the Gija community in Warmun, East Kimberley, Western Australia.

 In 2018, Warmun Art Centre was invited by the Western Australian Museum to develop innovative digital content for the permanent Continuous Culture Wing, opening in 2020.
 Gija artists are renowned for their use of ochres in painting and other cultural practices, sourced on their traditional lands.
 These natural clay pigments were chosen as the rich subject matter and storytelling medium to be explored in the film.
 Talking about Ochre was conceived as a vehicle for the preservation and revitalisation of cultural heritage, intergenerational and intercultural collaboration, media training and knowledge transfer.